-Assistant General Counsel for Operations and Legal Policy, Kurt Rumsfeld
+Assistant General Counsel for Operations, Legal Policy, and Representation Casehandling, Kurt Rumsfeld

 Kurt Rumsfeld became the Assistant General Counsel for Operations and Legal Policy in September, 2013.
 His responsibilities include assisting the General Counsel and Deputy General Counsel in managing the OGC’s regional operations and providing support for the effective and efficient enforcement and administration of the Statute.
 Before joining the FLRA, Kurt practiced labor and employment law with a private law firm for over seventeen years, representing public employees and unions in federal and state courts and administrative agencies throughout the country on a full range of labor relations and employment-related matters.
 Kurt has also served as Legal Counsel for the International Association of Fire Fighters, and he began his career in labor law as an attorney for the U.S. Department of Labor.
 Kurt graduated from Williams College, and he received his law degree from Northeastern University Law School.
 He also has a LL.M in Labor and Employment Law from Georgetown University Law Center.

 Richard S. Jones was appointed Regional Director for the Atlanta Region in January 2012 after serving as the Acting Regional Director since January 2009.
 Before that he was the Regional Attorney in Atlanta since October 2002.
 He began his career in the Federal service in 1984 as a Field Attorney with the Atlanta Regional Office.
 He then served as the Atlanta Region’s Litigation Specialist from 1989 until becoming the Regional Attorney in 2002.
 Mr. Jones received his undergraduate degree from DePauw University in Greencastle, Indiana and his Juris Doctor Degree from the University of Toledo in Toledo, Ohio.